Mervodactyl/CV/cv.md

 **Project Manager**

+_Responsibilities_

 * Lead meetings, make the final decision on project deadlines, deal with any major issues that occur
 * Understand how to adapt to StartUp company requirements.
 Co- ordinate entire project and ensure the campaign runs smoothly
 * Make the final decisions on all art related CritterCorder formats – Logo/ posters/ banners etc. Direct filming and editing of public videos
-* Standard StartUp enviroment, required to be involed in all areas as and when needed
+* Standard StartUp environment, required to be involved in all areas as and when needed

+_Highlights_

+Was instrumental in preventing a mass walk out by the Creative team during an ongoing interdepartmental struggle over the management stylings of the CEO.
+Single handedly renegotiated terms between divisions so that everyone felt satisfied with the result and stayed on until their original contracted length

 ### [Amber Projects](http://www.amberprojects.co.uk/)